How To Eavesdrop On A Conversation

 Now that you have gained your evidence, you can use it against the target, keep it back and get a bigger collection or you can take it to someone of higher authority.
 Perhaps a manager or even a lawyer.

-Browse our full range of listening bugs, including ones that we haven’t mentioned and let us know how they have helped you eavesdrop.
+Browse our full range of listening bugs and recording devices, including ones that we haven’t mentioned and let us know how they have helped you eavesdrop.